RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

-In \tab{tab:act-multiap} we report the confusion matrix obtained for all the predictions made by RAPID on the test sequences, when combining both \ac{ap}s.
-The average accuracy is $92.9\%$, with the most difficult activity to recognize being A$1$, running.
-This is mostly due to the small size of the test room that does not allow the subjects to run properly, especially in crowded scenarios with $4$ or $5$ subjects.

-\tab{tab:act-2ap-gain} shows the accuracy of RAPID for a varying number of people in the scene, and the gain obtained by combining the $2$ \ac{ap}s with respect to using only \ac{ap}$1$.
-We observe that the accuracy only slightly decreases when moving from $2$ to $5$ subjects.
-This shows that the proposed $\mu$D extraction process can reliably separate the contributions of the different individuals.
-In addition, combining multiple \ac{ap}s can bring a slight accuracy gain, by exploiting the different illumination angles of the devices for the subjects.
+\tab{tab:act-2ap-gain} shows the F$1$-score of RAPID for a varying number of people in the scene, and the gain obtained by combining the $2$ \ac{ap}s with respect to using only \ac{ap}$1$.
+In addition, we also report the corresponding detection rate, previously shown in \fig{fig:det-ratio}, for completeness.
+We observe that the F$1$-score only slightly decreases when moving from $2$ to $5$ subjects.
+This shows that the proposed \ac{md} extraction process can reliably separate the contributions of the different individuals.
+In addition, combining multiple \ac{ap}s can bring a slight improvement in some cases, by exploiting the different illumination angles of the devices.